shivakantkurmi/Speedway-Saga/README.md

    - Optionally test on PC with keyboard controls

-> ⚠️ **Note:** If the skybox doesn't render properly, try changing its texture using another available skybox texture in the project settings.
+> ⚠️ **Note:** If the skybox doesn't render properly, try changing its texture using another available skybox texture in the Assets->import Assets.

 ---